s9xie/DSN/README.md

 Deeply-supervised Nets
 =======
+**Update**
+For experiments on MNIST, cifar-100 and SVHN, please use the same architecture as CIFAR-10 provided.
+This architecture/hyper-parameter settings can generalize pretty well and can achieve even better results than the numbers reported in the paper.

+Also for Cifar-100 and SVHN, we used **softmax losses** instead of hinge losses for the output supervision and deep supervision.
+There are known convergence issues of hinge loss on > 10 classes in Caffe.

 **Deeply Supervised Nets**
 This DSN code is based on an older version of [CAFFE](http://caffe.berkeleyvision.org) framework.
 This is for reproducing the results reported in our [paper](http://vcl.ucsd.edu/~sxie/2014/09/12/dsn-project/).
 Though with minimum engineering efforts you can apply this idea to your own code, as well as new network architectures.